HenryDayHall/CORSIKA8/python/README.md

 ## For developers

-If you are developing the CORSIKA 8 framework or more generally have installed the code directly from a cloned repo.
+If you are developing the CORSIKA 8 framework or, more generally, want to install the code directly from a cloned repo.
 **Note:** if you are NOT using a virtual environment, you may want to use the `pip install --user ...` instead.

 ``` shell